lillianedwards/Password-Generator/README.md

 The features of this password generator include:

-✅ Employee can set the length of the password anyhwere from 8 to 128 characters by way of input.
+✅ Employee can set the length of the password anywhere from 8 to 128 characters by way of input.

-✅ Employee can choose whether to include **special characters** in the password by way of confirmation. #️⃣ ✅ Employee can choose whether to include **numeric characters** in the password by way of confirmation. 🔢 ✅ Employee can choose whether to include **lowercase characters** in the password by way of confirmation. 🔡 ✅ Employee can choose whether to include **uppercase characters** in the password by way of confirmation. 🔠
+✅ Employee can choose whether to include **special characters** in the password by way of confirmation. #️⃣

+✅ Employee can choose whether to include **numeric characters** in the password by way of confirmation. 🔢

+✅ Employee can choose whether to include **lowercase characters** in the password by way of confirmation. 🔡

+✅ Employee can choose whether to include **uppercase characters** in the password by way of confirmation. 🔠

 ❗️The employee must select one of these types of characters for the password to be generated.